golemfactory/golem-docs/src/pages/docs/creators/dapps/hello-world-dapp.md

 ## Running your app

-### Ensure your yagna daemon is started
+### Ensure your yagna service is started

-First, let's make sure that you have your yagna daemon up and running and if not, execute this in another console session:
+First, let's make sure that you have your yagna service up and running and if not, execute this in another console session:

 ```shell
 yagna service run